CompuTec/computec-docs/docs/appengine/plugins-user-guide/ct-label.md

 ## URL Parameters

-CTLabel plugin provides functionality to save filters in the URL and load them.
-Whenever we change the filter the URL is dynamically updated and the new data is loaded.
+The CTLabel plugin offers the ability to save filters within the URL and reload them.
+Each time a filter is adjusted, the URL is dynamically updated, and the corresponding data is refreshed automatically.

-To add parameters manually, we need to add **?** sign at the end of the URL and then list all parameters like **parameterName=parameterValue1,parameterValue2**.
+To manually add parameters,  add **?** sign at the end of the URL and then list all parameters like **parameterName=parameterValue1,parameterValue2**.

 E.g. `http://localhost:54000/webcontent/launchpad/webapp/Index.html#/plugin/computec.appengine.ctlabel.plugin&labels`**?companyDatabase=SBODemoPL,SBODemoPL2**